nshroff1000/pennlabspractical/README.md

 Build an API server that has the following routes.
 You must store data necessary for this API server in a database.
 You are free to use any database that you prefer.
 Responses to requests to your API server should be in JSON format and at minimum contain a status code.

+- *Adding a card*: Should add a card to the database with the given title and description.
+The card should be associated with the list with the provided listId.
 <table>
   <tbody>
     <tr>